 Concept Definition Gender An individual's deeply felt internal perception of oneself, based on socially constructed roles and behaviours.
 This may or may not differ from their designated sex at birth (WHO, 2024) Ethnicity Social groups that share a distinctive, yet common culture, background, religion and language.
-Minority ethnic young people refer to young people who belong to UK minority ethnic groups, including Asian, Black, and mixed ethnic, other ethnic groups, and White minority ethnic groups, including Gypsy, Roma, and Irish Traveler groups (Gov.uk, 2024).
+We will use Black and Global Majority as an inclusive term for individuals who identify as Black, African, Asian, Brown, Arab and mixed heritage, are indigenous to the global south, and have been racialized as 'ethnic minorities'.
 SEND Learning difficulties and/or disabilities which make it challenging for CYP to learn at a similar rate to their peers.
 Care Experienced Children and young people who have been in care (whether foster care, a residential placement, or via family/kinship care).

-&lt;sup>21 Throughout the EDIE section, in all documents and on the Toolkit, a reflective approach to language is used, trying to be sensitive and respectful.
+21 Throughout the EDIE section, in all documents and on the Toolkit, a reflective approach to language is used, trying to be sensitive and respectful.
 Where possible language that is used comes directly from people with relevant characteristics (i.e., based on self-description found in included research studies), however, it is important to acknowledge that people have different preferences.

 Experience of Deprivation As specified in the Index of Multiple Deprivation, deprivation refers to a lack of resources across income, employment, health, disability, education, skills training, crime, and housing.
-This could also be Educational measured through factors such as access to free school meals.
-Extent to which a CYP attends school and their level of achievement Attendance and Attainment (e.g., qualifications attained/learning level).
+This could also be measured through factors such as access to free school meals.
+Educational Attendance and Attainment Extent to which a CYP attends school and their level of achievement (e.g., qualifications attained/learning level).